JGRennison/OpenTTD-patches/README.md

   A version of this feature rebased onto [Cirdan's new map features branch](http://repo.or.cz/w/openttd/fttd.git) is in the *tracerestrict-cirdan* branch, see [this thread](http://www.tt-forums.net/viewtopic.php?f=33&t=58420)

 * Programmable signals: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=47690)
   This includes additions to the patch from the [Spring 2013 Patch Pack](http://www.tt-forums.net/viewtopic.php?f=33&t=66892)
+  As of v0.8.0, fix the remove and copy program buttons.

 * Upgrade airports: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=35867)